 European Internship & Service Grants

 The Graduate European Internship & Service Grant supports graduate students who have arranged summer internships or volunteer opportunities in Europe.
 The grant funds a variety of foreign-language and English-speaking opportunities that allow students to build their professional experience while simultaneously sharpening their knowledge of European language and culture.
 Internship and service experiences that have an essential rather than accidental relationship to their setting in Europe will be preferred.
-The funding provided would cover transportation to/from the appropriate European city as well as modest living expenses for up to six weeks.
+The award is meant to cover transportation to/from the appropriate European city as well as modest living expenses.

 Number of Awards